-Menes from the South emerged victorious whereafter he established the First Dynasty of Kemet (Egypt) by uniting both Upper and Lower Kemet under one Crown.
+Menes from the South emerged victorious whereafter he established the First Black Dynasty of Kemet (Egypt) by uniting both Upper and Lower Kemet under one Crown.

 The Decline and Conquest Of Kemet

-From the period of the Hyksos, the Black Pharaohs from the South would emerge periodically but most notably under Pharaoh Ahmose I, who founded the Eighteenth Dynasty of Egypt in 1550 BC thereby re-establishing African control of both Upper and Lower Egypt until the invasion of the Assyrians under King Ashurbanipal in 663 BCE who eventually expelled the Black Africans from Lower Egypt permanently.
+From the period of the Hyksos, the Black Pharaohs of Egypt from the South would emerge periodically but most notably under Pharaoh Ahmose I, who founded the Eighteenth Dynasty of Egypt in 1550 BC thereby re-establishing African control of both Upper and Lower Egypt until the invasion of the Assyrians under King Ashurbanipal in 663 BCE who eventually expelled the Black Africans from Lower Egypt permanently.

 After the decline of Kush and Meroe which lasted from 500BC to about 400 AD, other African Civilizations would emerge in the South and West of Africa beginning with Ghana followed by Mali/Songahi and their successors all of which benefited from the legacy of Ancient Kemet.

-In the final analysis, there is no doubt that Ancient Kemet existed as one United Black African Kingdom in the land between the Sudan and the Nile Delta which forms part of modern day Egypt in both the Pre-Dynastic and Dynastic era of Ancient Kemet later called Egypt by the Greeks.
+In the final analysis, there is no doubt that Ancient Egypt existed as one United Black African Kingdom in the land between the Sudan and the Nile Delta which forms part of modern day Egypt in both the Pre-Dynastic and Dynastic era of Ancient Kemet later called Egypt by the Greeks.